Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 With so many options available, choosing the right tools to analyze your business data can be overwhelming.
-So, to help you out here’s a rundown of the top data analysis tools on the market.
+So we recommend asking yourself the following questions:

 All industries, from retail and hospitality to medicine and finance, are using machine learning to automatically sort incoming data, extract important information from documents, emails, reviews, etc., and gain granular insights to make data-based decisions.